brunoooost/mifare1k-flipmaker/README.md

 # ndef_maker

-- This python scripts transform a url link to a block section using ndef to mifare clasic 1k
+- This script transform a url link to a block section using ndef to use with mifare clasic 1k.